Theo Clarke: Early life and career

 Clarke grew up in the village of Bibury in Gloucestershire.
 She is the daughter of Sir Tobias Clarke, 6th Baronet and his second wife Teresa de Chair, a daughter of Somerset de Chair.
 Her younger brother is former athlete Sir Lawrence Clarke, 7th Baronet.
 Clarke also has a younger sister, Augusta.
 She is the niece of the wife of the former Business Secretary, Jacob Rees-Mogg.
 Clarke is a distant relative of US Presidents Theodore Roosevelt and Franklin D. Roosevelt.

-She was privately educated at Downe House School in Newbury, Berkshire.
+She attended Downe House School, a private school in Newbury, Berkshire.
 She studied art history at Newcastle University and the Courtauld Institute of Art, specialising in Russian Art.
 Clarke worked for the Museum of Modern Art in New York, and the British auction house Christie's before founding Russian Art and Culture, an online arts magazine in 2011.
-She was also a co-founder of the Association of Women in the Arts, and later founded the Coalition for Global Prosperity.
+Channel 4's Dispatches reported in 2023 that Clarke had visited Moscow in September 2012 on a Russian government-funded trip as part of a delegation from the Conservative Friends of Russia.
+She was also a co-founder of the Association of Women in the Arts, and later founded the Coalition for Global Prosperity in 2017.
 As part of her work at the campaign group she volunteered in Sierra Leone in the aftermath of the Ebola outbreak.

-In February 2023, Channel 4's Dispatches reported Clarke went on an all expenses paid trip to Russia in 2012 as part of the Conservatives Friends of Russia group, organised by the Russian government of Vladimir Putin.